Peak Age of Information in Priority Queueing Systems: Infinite Buffer Size

-It is shown in \cite{bedewy2017age} that LCFS is the optimal service discipline of a G/G/1 system with the objective of minimizing PAoI.
-So if we fix the queue priorities, LCFS is also the optimal service discipline for each queue among all service disciplines when dropping packets is not allowed.
 In this subsection, we derive the PAoI for priority queues with LCFS within each queue.
-The server still chooses the highest priority queue when it becomes available, and from each queue it serves the last arrived packet first.
-There is no preemption during service.
-To derive the exact expression of PAoI, we use the method in Section \ref{sec:Buffer-Size-One} and focus on buffer state.
-Different from the model discussed in Section \ref{sec:Buffer-Size-One}, here in each queue the buffer size is infinite.
-We now introduce a new service scheme here which has the same PAoI as LCFS.
-We first separate the queue into two virtual parts: initial buffer and main queue.
+The server chooses the highest priority queue when it becomes available, and from each queue it serves the last arrived packet first.
+We now introduce a new service scheme which has the same PAoI as LCFS.
+We first divide each queue into two virtual parts: initial buffer and main queue.
 The initial buffer can hold only one packet.
-Whenever a new arrival occurs, we send this new arrival into the initial buffer if it is empty.
-If there is a packet waiting in the initial buffer when a new arrival occurs, we replace it with the newly arrived packet and transfer the old one to the main queue.
-When the server serves a queue, it serves the packet from initial buffer first if it is not empty, then serves packets from main queue in an arbitrary order with the understanding that service times are iid.
-However, if an arrival occurs when the server is busy, this arrival goes to the initial buffer and waits for the next available service.
-A demonstrative graph of the idea of initial buffer and main queue is shown in Figure \ref{fig:Initial-Buffer-and-1}, in which the server is processing a packet from initial buffer 1 and initial buffer 1 is empty.
+Whenever a new arrival occurs, we send this new arrival into the initial buffer, and move the stale packet (if there is one) from the initial buffer into the main queue.
+When the server starts serving a queue, it serves the packet from initial buffer first if it is not empty, then serves packets from main queue in an arbitrary order with the understanding that service times are i.i.d..
+A demonstrative graph of the idea of initial buffer and main queue is shown in Figure \ref{fig:Initial-Buffer-and-1}.
+For queue 1 in Figure \ref{fig:Initial-Buffer-and-1}, the initial buffer is empty since its most recent arrival has been processed.
+The initial buffer of queue 2 is full.
+When the server switches to queue 2, the packet in initial buffer 2 will be processed first.